 Couples Counseling / Marriage Counseling

-Whether you’re dating, engaged or married, good relationships feel good.
-When they don't, counseling can be a helpful resource*.
+Good relationships feel good.
+When they don’t, counseling can be a helpful resource*.

 It’s helpful to keep in mind that when two people are in a committed relationship, a complex combination of physical, emotional, and social needs are continually interacting.
-When different personality types, beliefs, and unique life histories are added to the mix, the result is two sets of expectations about how the relationship should be.
+When different personality types, beliefs, and unique life histories are added to the mix, the result can be two sets of expectations about how the relationship should be.

 What happens in couples counseling?